ragh-sys/cookbook/examples/README.md

-# Gemini API Examples
+# raghni stephenson

-## Table of contents
+## read.md

 This is a colletion of fun examples for the Gemini API.

-* [Agents and Automatic Function Calling](https://github.com/google-gemini/cookbook/blob/main/examples/Agents_Function_Calling_Barista_Bot.ipynb): Create an agent (Barrista-bot) to take your coffee order.
+* Agents and Automatic Function Calling(<https://github.com/google-gemini/cookbook/blob/main/examples/Agents_Function_Calling_Barista_Bot.ipynb>): Create an agent (Barrista-bot) to take your coffee order.
 * [Anomaly Detection](https://github.com/google-gemini/cookbook/blob/main/examples/Anomaly_detection_with_embeddings.ipynb): Use embeddings to detect anomalies in your datasets.
-* [Apollo 11 - long context example](https://github.com/google-gemini/cookbook/blob/main/examples/Apollo_11.ipynb): Search a 400 page transcript from Apollo 11.
+* [Apollo 11 - long context example][def]: Search a 400 page transcript from Apollo 11.
 * [Clasify text with emeddings](https://github.com/google-gemini/cookbook/blob/main/examples/Classify_text_with_embeddings.ipynb): Use embeddings from the Gemini API with Keras.
 * [Guess the shape](https://github.com/google-gemini/cookbook/blob/main/examples/Guess_the_shape.ipynb): A simple example of using images in prompts.
 * [Market a Jet Backpack](https://github.com/google-gemini/cookbook/blob/main/examples/Market_a_Jet_Backpack.ipynb): Create a marketing campaign from a product sketch.